DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 **Area #g**: There are **2 gnoll sentries** posted here, both of which hide themselves in the nooks and alcoves near to where the natural part of this cave terminates.
 When a creature approaches the mouth of the cave, they begin to yip, bark, and howl terribly.
 This is usually enough to drive most potential intruders away, particularly their kobold neighbors (cave #B).
 It also keeps the wolves (cave #A) at bay, and frightens the hobgoblins (cave #R) as well, the latter having recently suffered terrible losses at the hands of these gnolls.
 30 feet south of their position is a **stuck** _(CL 2 to force open)_ oaken door, iron-bound.

-**Gnoll sentries x 2:** _(These chaotic evil humanoids' vital stats are HD 2d10, HP 12, AC 15, MV 30 ft.
-Their saves are physical._ _They attack_ _by weapon at +2 damage due to strength.
-Their special ability is darkvision 60 ft.
-They each have patchwork leather armor, shield, throwing club x 2, morning star, and 2d4 gp.
-XP: 12+2)_
+**Gnoll sentries x 2:** _(These gnoll sentries’ vital statistics are HD 2d10.
+HP 12 each.
+AC 15.
+MV 30 ft. disposition evil/chaos.
+Their primary attributes are physical.
+They wear patchwork leather armor and a medium wooden shield.
+They carry two throwing clubs each, a morning star, and 2d4 gold in coin each.
+Their special abilities include darkvision 60 ft., and they receive a +2 bonus to damage rolls due to strength.
+XP 12+2.)_

 **_CK's Note:_** There is one distinct type of howl these humanoids will let loose should a threat prove tangible.
 This will alert the **male gnolls** of #58 and the **chieftain** (with his guards) of #59 to come forth in 1d4 rounds.